Mumps factsheet

 • heart

-One in three children who get mumps do not have any symptoms and don't realise they are sick.
-They can still spread the virus to others.
+One in three children with mumps will not have any symptoms but can still spread the virus to others.

 Diagnosis

-• checking your child’s medical, travel and vaccination history
+Mumps is diagnosed through checking your child’s medical, travel and vaccine history, and:

 Treatment